A photograph of a plate of food with tomatoes, cauliflower, peas, a cucumber and fresh herbs.

 What foods should I avoid?

-Avoid foods not recommended during pregnancy such as undercooked meat, deli meats, unpasteurized dairy, undercooked eggs and raw fish.
-If you are a tea drinker, herbal teas are ok, but avoid ones with red raspberry leaf for now, and stick to things like mint, lemon balm, ginger, rooibos or other ones with easily recognizable ingredients.
+PUPO is a common term used on fertility forums, meaning, “Pregnant Until Proven Otherwise”.
+Once the possibility of pregnancy is imminent, it’s a good idea to abide by those guidelines — this means skipping specific foods that might be detrimental in pregnancy.
+These include undercooked meat, deli meats, unpasteurized dairy, undercooked eggs, and raw fish.
+If you are a tea drinker, herbal teas are ok, but avoid ones with red raspberry leaf for now.
+Instead, stick to mint, lemon balm, ginger, rooibos, or other teas with recognizable ingredients.

 Can I have a coffee?